 Prices for foreign exchange swaps are normally determined by means of multiple-rate auctions.
 Banks submit bids for the desired amount and the price they are willing to pay.
 Norges Bank determines the total amount of liquidity to be allotted.
 The banks’ bids are ranked and allotments are made until the total amount is reached.
 Amounts are allotted to banks at the price submitted in their bid.

 Unlike for F-loans and F-deposits, banks that do not have access to Norges Bank’s standing facilities, including foreign banks, can participate in foreign exchange swap agreements.

 Foreign currency loans

-Norges Bank can provide loans in USD against collateral.
-Opposite of foreign exchange swaps, loans in USD provides liquidity to the banks without affecting the amount of krone liquidity in the interbank market.
+Norges Bank can provide loans in foreign currency against collateral.
+Opposite of foreign exchange swaps, loans in foreign currency provides liquidity to the banks without affecting the amount of krone liquidity in the interbank market.
 Foreign currency loans were used during the financial crisis in 2008 and 2009.

 During the financial turmoil in 2008 and 2009, Norges Bank implemented a series of measures to improve the liquidity of banks in Norway.
 These measures included:

 - Increasing krone liquidity through foreign exchange swaps

 - Foreign currency loans